 5. Consider volunteering for an organization that supports older youth in care, and share your experience with others.
 Once you get to know the kids, you will have first-hand information about who they are and about their situations in life.

 6. Contact your local child welfare agencies and inquire about how you can help them spread the word regarding older children and teens in need of adoption.
-From these organizations, you can get specific information about what their needs are and how you can join in the movement to make others aware of the need for adoption of older kids.
+From these organizations, you can get specific information about what their needs are and how you can join in the movement to make others aware of the need for the adoption of older kids.